 Spain requires that you declare all foreign assets worth more than €50,000 that you have on December 31 each year.
 Contact a Spanish tax accountant for specific information.

-Dealing with US taxes when living in Spain
+How to deal with US taxes when living in Spain

-Many US expats have made Spain their temporary or long-term home.
+Many US citizens have made Spain their temporary or long-term home.
 However, complicated tax agreements between the countries can leave expats overwhelmed.
 This article is intended to give a general overview.
 It cannot replace advice from a qualified tax accountant, as every situation is different.